• Mumbai, India

 • Doctors focus on missed milestones like lack of eye contact or absence of pretend play to identify autism.

 • Suspected autism leads to specific diagnostic criteria assessment by a pediatrician or specialist.
-Criteria for autism spectrum disorder involve social communication deficits, repetitive behaviors, early developmental symptoms, and non-intellectual disability-related disturbances.
+The criteria for autism spectrum disorder involve social communication deficits, repetitive behaviors, early developmental symptoms, and non-intellectual disability-related disturbances.

 What are the treatment options to improve the autism traits over time?